 "His contributions to the genre as publisher were so significant that, along with H. G. Wells and Jules Verne, he is sometimes popularly called "The Father of Science Fiction".

-The impressive shot below, one of my favorite MUDAM Futuro photos, was taken by Original Rudie on 091107 and showcases not only the Futuro on display at MUDAM but also the very cool architecture of the exhibition hall itself.
+The impressive shot below, one of our favorite MUDAM Futuro photos, was taken by Original Rudie on 091107 and showcases not only the Futuro on display at MUDAM but also the very cool architecture of the exhibition hall itself.
 The photo is displayed under CC 2.0.

 So, one of the photos is of the Futuro, but what is the other I hear you asking and why display it here; this is a website about the Futuro House after all?
 The second photo is actually of a work by Mariko Mori titled "The Oneness Aliens" that was displayed at the MUDAM exhibition at the same time as the Futuro and Mori's "aliens" actually found their way into a photo with the Futuro House.

-It is hard to get an idea of the scale of the "aliens" from the photo above so I cannot be sure if the photo below is real, the Futuro and the "aliens" posed around it, or a photo shopped image.
+It is hard to get an idea of the scale of the "aliens" from the photo above so we cannot be sure if the photo below is real, the Futuro and the "aliens" posed around it, or a photo shopped image.
 The aliens are clearly Mori's aliens and whether real or photo shopped it makes for quite an interesting Futuro photo.

 In a 112707 sale titled "20th Century Art And Design" high end auction house Christie's sold a Futuro House in Paris, France.
 The December 2007 issue of Christie's Magazine contains an article about the Futuro and the auction.
-The photo below is from my copy of the magazine and is of the Futuro displayed at MUDAM.
+The photo below is from our copy of the magazine and is of the Futuro displayed at MUDAM.